-- 90. The Standards and Goals Guidelines for the Disposition of Criminal Cases issued by the New York Courts ("NY Court Standards") are an administrative tool developed and disseminated by the judiciary in 2008 "to assist the courts at every level in monitoring the progress of cases through the criminal court system."
-The NY Court Standards dictate that a misdemeanor case should reach final disposition within 90 days of arraignment. - 91.
+- by the New York Courts ("NY Court Standards") are an administrative tool developed and disseminated by the judiciary in 2008 "to assist the courts at every level in monitoring the progress of cases through the criminal court system."
+The NY Court Standards dictate that a misdemeanor case should reach final disposition within 90 days of arraignment. - 112.
 The NY Court Standards are consistent with national standards.
-In 2011, The National Center for State Courts, the Conference of State Court Administrators, the Conference of Chief Justices, the American Bar Association House of Delegates, and the National Association for Court Management all adopted case disposition guidelines dictating that 90% of misdemeanor cases should be resolved within 90 days. - 92.
-In the Bronx, however, these guidelines are meaningless.
-At the end of 2015, the average age of misdemeanor cases pending in the Bronx was 219 days; over 64% of Bronx
+In 2011, The National Center for State Courts, the Conference of State Court Administrators, the Conference of Chief Justices, the American Bar Association House of Delegates, and the National Association for Court Management all adopted case disposition guidelines dictating that 90% of misdemeanor cases should be resolved within 90 days.12

-&lt;sup>10 Merger Report, supra note 3, at 31.
+11 Merger Report, supra note 3, at 31.